ApicaSystem/integration-public-repository/README.md

 # integration-public-repository
-Do not place anything sensitive here.
-Public repo.
+This repo is used for integration testing.
+Do not remove it.